Dune Buggy Rides & Wine Tastings in Huacachina

 It was time to leave Paracas and move on to the gorgeous oasis town of Huacachina.
 Esau and I woke early to pack up and check out.
 With a few chicken tamales in hand and coffee from a nearby cafe we were ready to hit the road.

 During check in, our hostel informed us about needing to book the dunes tours fairly early to secure a spot.
 Options were to either book with the hostel for a small fee or head back into town for a slightly cheaper price.
-Esau and I decided weโd head back for lunch anyhow and book the tour in town.
-The best price we found for a two-hour sunset tour was 30 soles ($8 USD) so we booked for the same evening.
+Esau and I decided we’d head back for lunch anyhow and book the tour in town.
+The best price we found for a two-hour sunset tour was 30 soles ($8 USD); we booked for the same evening.

-With some time to waste, we found an incredible oasis at the center of town.
-Giant palm trees surrounded a small lagoon with enormous dunes as the backdrop.
-People were busy paddle boating around the lake as kids swam near the shore.
-I've never seen anything like it, like something out of a storybook.
+With some time to waste, we discovered an incredible oasis at the center of town.
+Giant palm trees surrounded the small lagoon with enormous dunes as the backdrop.
+People were busy paddle boating around the lake as kids swam and played near the shore.
+Honestly, I've never seen anything like it; it looked like something out of a storybook.
+Aladdin, perhaps?

 Our dunes tour began at 4 p.m. so we had enough time to grab a bite eat.
 Esau and I left the oasis looking for a less touristy spot up near the entrance of the town, the only area with local prices.